Andrea Arnold: Directing

 After retiring from her career as a television presenter, Arnold studied directing at the AFI Conservatory in Los Angeles and trained in screenwriting at the PAL Labs in Kent.
 Her early short films included Milk (1998), which premiered at the International Critics' Week Cannes, and Dog (2001).
 She won the Academy Award for Best Live Action Short Film for Wasp, in 2004.

 She was named a Screen International Star of Tomorrow.
 Also in 2003, she directed an episode of the Channel 4 series Coming Up titled "Bed Bugs", though she is sometimes erroneously credited as "Andrew Arnold" for the work.

 Red Road is the first instalment of Advance Party, a planned set of three conceptually-related films by different first-time directors.
 Set on a housing estate in Glasgow, the revenge-themed story centres on a CCTV (security TV cameras) operator who develops an obsession with someone she observes, for reasons that become clear through the progress of the film.
 The picture has won the British director comparisons with established names such as Michael Haneke and Lars von Trier.
 Screen International critic Allan Hunter said the film was "likely to emerge as one of the discoveries of this year's Cannes Film Festival (2006)."
 It went on to win the Jury Prize at Cannes that year.

 She won the 2007 BAFTA Award for Outstanding Debut by a British Writer, Director or Producer for directing Red Road.
 In 2008, Arnold was reported to be directing an adaptation of Gillian Flynn's novel Sharp Objects for French production company Pathé, but the project never materialized.
 In 2011, she was reported to be working on a television project with writer Danny Brocklehurst called Dirty, but this project also failed to materialize.

 Her 2009 film Fish Tank premiered at the 62nd Cannes Film Festival, where she once again won the Jury Prize.
 The film also went on to win the BAFTA Award for Outstanding British Film in 2010.
 In 2011, she completed shooting an adaptation of Emily Brontë's Wuthering Heights, produced by London's Ecosse Films.
 The film was shown in competition at the 68th Venice International Film Festival in September where it won the Golden Osella for Best Cinematography.

 She was appointed Officer of the Order of the British Empire (OBE) in the 2011 New Year Honours for services to the film industry.

-In 2015, it was announced that she would direct two episodes of the Amazon Studios series Transparent.
+In 2015, it was announced that she would direct two episodes of the Amazon Prime Video series Transparent.